-In the US a break-in happens every 15 seconds.
-Today I want to give you some tips that were shared with us that might help protect your tenant, your rental and save some money along the way.
+In the US a break-in happens every 13 seconds and the highest percentage of burglaries occur during the summer months.
+It's the middle of summer, so we decided to share with you some tips that might help protect your tenant, your rental and save some money along the way.

 1. IT’S TIME FOR A CHANGE